 Collaborative Improvement and Innovation Network to Reduce Infant Mortality (IM CoIIN)

-WHAT: A multiyear national movement engaging federal, state and local leaders, public and private agencies, professionals, and communities to employ quality improvement, innovation and collaborative learning to reduce infant mortality and improve birth outcomes.
-IM CoIIN has identified six strategic areas to focus on:
+A multiyear national movement engaging federal, state and local leaders, public and private agencies, professionals, and communities to employ quality improvement, innovation and collaborative learning to reduce infant mortality and improve birth outcomes.
+Infant Mortality CoIIN has identified six strategic areas to focus on:

 - Safe Sleep: Improve safe sleep practices